| ![]() |

 Cut-Off Times

-There is cut off time of 4:00pm for the Marathon runners at Thyangboche
+There is cut off time of 4:00pm for the Marathon runners at Thyangboche.

-Those who do not cross Thyangboche after 4:00pm must stop overnight at the local lodge in this village and continue the Half Marathon event the next morning at 6am.
+Those who do not cross Thyangboche after 4:00pm must stop overnight at the local lodge in this village and continue the Marathon event the next morning at 6am.

 For those who do not finish on the first day, there will be a penalty of 3 hours added to their total timing.